Shikaga/Introduction-to-WebDriverJS/index.md

 Notice also, that the parameter passed, is a Promise.
 If this seems surprising to you, get used to it, almost everything in WebdriverJS is.

+Now, in this example, we have seen how a single Promise can have *then()* invoked on it multiple times and they will be invoked in order.

+However, what if you wanted to perform another action.
+For example let us say that we wanted to search for the text on the Search button.
+This will take five different asynchronous calls, as follows:

+Locate the Search Button
+Get its Text
+Locate the Search Field
+Send the Text as Keys to it
+Click Search Button

+Now, the niece case would be to do the following:

+	var btnK = driver.findElement(webdriver.By.name('btnK'));
+	var btnText = btnK.getText();

+	var searchBox = driver.findElement(webdriver.By.name('q'));
+	searchBox.sendKeys(btnText);

+But remember, we are using Promises. *btnK.getText()* returns not the text, but a Promise for the Text.

+So, we need to handle this in a *then()*

+	var btnK = driver.findElement(webdriver.By.name('btnK'));
+	btnK.getText().then(function(text) {
+		var searchBox = driver.findElement(webdriver.By.name('q'));
+		searchBox.sendKeys(text);
+	})
+	btnK.click();

+And that is the basics of Promises.

+There are many other subtleties to Promises, but this should be enough to get you going.